offmessage/blackpearl/_sources/examples/example_1.txt

 This time we want only one LED to light up at a time, and have that change every time someone presses button 1.
 And we want to change the colour every time someone presses button 2.

-This project remembers the state of the rainbow each time a button is pressed and changes it the next time a button is pressed.
-This ability to remembering is because we've used Python classes to wrap the functionality of the hardware, and can store the state of the hardware in those classes.

 This example can be found in `blackpearl/examples/example_1.py